-3.1 Body water balance
+3.1.
+Body Water Balance

-Total body water volume represents ~60% of body mass (range: 45 to 75%) (34, 35, 267, 959) and is age- and sex-dependent, with lower values for the elderly and females (35, 206).
+Total body water volume represents \sim 60% of body mass (range: 45 to 75%) (185-188) and is age and sex dependent, with lower values for the elderly and females (186, 189).
 Body water can be divided into intracellular and extracellular fluid compartments.
-The intracellular compartment represents ~40% of body mass, whereas the extracellular compartment can be segmented into the interstitial (~15% body mass) and intravascular (i.e. plasma volume, ~5% body mass) sub-compartments (35, 475).
-These fluid compartments are separated by water-permeable cell membranes that allow continuous fluid exchange between compartments.
-As such, these volumes are not static, but represent the net effect of dynamic fluid exchange with varying turnover rates between compartments.
+The intracellular compartment represents \sim 40% of body mass, whereas the extracellular compartment can be segmented into the interstitial (~15% body mass) and intravascular (i.e., plasma volume, \sim 5% body mass) subcompartments (186, 190).
+These fluid compartments are separated by waterpermeable cell membranes that allow continuous fluid exchange between compartments.
+As such, these volumes are not static but represent the net effect of dynamic fluid exchange with varying turnover rates between compartments.
 Perturbations in fluid balance during exercise or heat exposure modify the net volumes and turnover rates between fluid compartments.
 However, the continuous exchange of fluid between compartments, driven by osmotic and oncotic gradients and hydrostatic pressure, promotes the maintenance of fluid balance.
 Human fluid balance is also regulated by the renin-angiotensin-aldosterone system (RAAS) in response to a decrease in blood pressure due to the loss of blood volume.
 RAAS functions to elevate blood volume and arterial pressure by increasing sodium and water reabsorption in the kidneys.
 The first stage of RAAS is the secretion of renin into the circulation by juxtaglomerular cells when renal blood flow is reduced.
 Circulating renin acts to cleave angiotensinogen to angiotensin I, which is then converted into angiotensin II by angiotensin-converting enzyme.
 Angiotensin II is a strong vasoconstrictor and stimulates the secretion of aldosterone from the adrenal cortex.
 Aldosterone accelerates the reabsorption of sodium in the kidneys and the retention of water in the circulation, which restores fluid balance.
-For a comprehensive description of the RAAS, including its molecular working mechanisms, the reader is referred to (32, 715, 717).
+For a comprehensive description of the RAAS, including its molecular working mechanisms, the reader is referred to Refs.
+191-193.

-Euhydration represents the state of being in water balance, whereas hypohydration is the state of being in negative water balance (i.e. water deficit) and hyperhydration the state of being in positive water balance (i.e. water excess).
+Euhydration represents the state of being in water balance, whereas hypohydration is the state of being in negative water balance (i.e., water deficit) and hyperhydration the state of being in positive water balance (i.e., water excess).
 The processes of losing and gaining body water are referred to as dehydration and rehydration, respectively.
-Importantly, euhydration is not a static condition, but reflected in a dynamic sinusoidal fluctuation of body water loss and gain (385).
-The daily regulation of total body water and fluid concentrations is a complex process influenced by dietary intake and nutrient availability with the loss of 1% in total body water beyond normal fluctuation typically compensated for within 24 h in free-living individuals (79).
-This occurs in response to highly controlled processes via which changes in plasma osmolality (i.e. electrolyte-water balance) stimulate body water conservation and acquisition mechanisms.
+Importantly, euhydration is not a static condition but reflected in a dynamic sinusoidal fluctuation of body water loss and gain (194).
+The daily regulation of total body water and fluid concentrations is a complex process influenced by dietary intake and nutrient availability with the loss of 1% in total body water beyond normal fluctuation typically compensated for within 24 h in free-living individuals (195).
+This occurs in response to highly controlled processes via which changes in plasma osmolality (i.e., electrolyte-water balance) stimulate body water conservation and acquisition mechanisms.
 The homeostatic conservation of body water is regulated by the release of arginine vasopressin, an antidiuretic hormone, and the acquisition of water by the stimulation of thirst.
-The release of arginine vasopressin from the posterior pituitary is triggered by an increase in plasma osmolality of 1-2% or a ~10% reduction in plasma volume (32, 131).
-The increase in circulating arginine vasopressin activates the reabsorption of water from urine by the kidneys, the main effective regulator of water loss (1055).
-The sensation of thirst is stimulated in response to an increase in plasma osmolality of 5 to 10 mOsm.kg-1 and decrease in blood volume of ~10% (32, 281, 305, 792).
-The osmolality and volume perturbations required to elicit these compensatory responses depend on the nature (i.e. intracellular vs. extracellular hypohydration) and magnitude of body water losses.
+The release of arginine vasopressin from the posterior pituitary is triggered by an increase in plasma osmolality of 1-2% or a \sim 10% reduction in plasma volume (191, 196).
+The increase in circulating arginine vasopressin activates the reabsorption of water from urine by the kidneys, the main effective regulator of water loss (197).
+The sensation of thirst is stimulated in response to an increase in plasma osmolality of 5 to 10 mosmol/kgH2O and decrease in blood volume of \sim 10% (191, 198-200).
+The osmolality and volume perturbations required to elicit these compensatory responses depend on the nature (i.e., intracellular vs. extracellular hypohydration) and magnitude of body water losses.